Paul's passion for technology and digital media goes back over 30 years. Born in the UK, he now lives in the U.S., in Florida.

-Digital technology has radically transformed almost every aspect of life in recent years, including communications, the workplace, entertainment, travel, banking, and shopping.
+Digital technology has radically transformed almost every aspect of human life in recent years, including communications, the workplace, entertainment, travel, banking, and shopping.
 This article lists 20 examples of digital technology and then explains each in more detail.

 20 Digital Technology Examples

 - Buying and Selling Online

 - Video Streaming

 - Social Media